Are you struggling with Japanese Particles? They are confusing, aren’t they?

 JLPT N5 Particles (Shorts)

 First off, try this short video on Japanese Particles.

 In the practice, I give sentences with a blank for a Particle to fill in like this.
 Do you know the answer to this particular question, by the way?
 Would you the Particle NI に or DE で for the sentence to make sense?

 I added each sentence Romaji readings so you do not need to know Hiragana letter to try these exercises.
 Choose a right Particle to complete each sentence.
 Let’s see how well you do!

 Another Particle Practice – と TO, や YA, か KA?
 (7:40)

 Dictionary of Japanese Particles

 If you are looking for a handy dictionary to quickly look up particles, I recommend these two.
 The explanations for each particle is not in depth, but they are handy to grasp the core meaning with example sentences.

 By Sue A. Kawashima

-I hope the information in this blog post will help you understand Japanese Particles better.
-Leave me comments if you have any questions.
+I hope the information in this blog post helps you understand Japanese Particles better.
 Happy learning!